M. G. Ramachandran: Policies

-Ramachandran allowed the continued sale of liquor, which he opposed when the ban on which was overturned by his predecessor Karunanidhi in 1971.
-He rescinded the ban on toddy in 1981, and reversed it six years later.
-He established the Tamil Nadu State Marketing Corporation in 1983 for the import and sale of foreign made liquor.
+Ramachandran allowed the continued sale of liquor in the state, which he had opposed when the ban on which was overturned by his predecessor Karunanidhi in 1971.
+He rescinded the ban on toddy in 1981, however, the decision was reversed six years later.
+He later established the Tamil Nadu State Marketing Corporation in 1983 for the import and sale of foreign made liquor.